Riza3351/Riza3351/README.md

-##  ♥ CODE :  As contradições só acabam quando a gente morre
+## As contradições só acabam quando a gente morre